 One might ask why the expected CSRF token isn't stored in a cookie by default.
-This is because there are known exploits in which headers (i.e. specify the cookies) can be set by another domain.
+This is because there are known exploits in which headers (for example, to specify the cookies) can be set by another domain.
 This is the same reason Ruby on Rails no longer skips CSRF checks when the header X-Requested-With is present.
 See this webappsec.org thread for details on how to perform the exploit.
-Another disadvantage is that by removing the state (i.e. the timeout) you lose the ability to forcibly terminate the token if it is compromised.
+Another disadvantage is that by removing the state (that is, the timeout), you lose the ability to forcibly invalidate the token if it is compromised.